Director

 They all celebrate their victory with a soda and talk about what they'll do with the heaps of money they think they're all in for.

 Mrs. Parker (Dorothy Lyman - Mama's Family) starts to worry.
-So much so that she tells Mr. Parker (James B. Sikking - Hill Street Blues) that she won't go on the family trip without Fuzzhead.
+She tells Mr. Parker (James B. Sikking - Hill Street Blues) that she won't go on the family trip without Fuzzhead.

-Clocking into their first day at the Used Furniture Palace, the guys are told to haul a heavy refrigerator up several flights of stairs in an apartment building.
+Meanwhile, clocking into their first day at the Used Furniture Palace, the boys are told to haul a heavy refrigerator up several flights of stairs in an apartment building.
 It's a scene reminiscent of Laurel and Hardy shoving a piano up a long flight.
 As they struggle, sweat, and swear, it's clear this isn't what they had in mind when joining the ranks of the working class.

 Meanwhile, Mrs. Parker makes several "lost dog" posters with some of Ralph's brother, Randy's (Jason Clarke Adams) crayons, and posts them around town.